sh41664/Seventh-Assignment-Socket-Programming/README.md

 - Implement the logic for reading and processing incoming messages on the server side.
 - Handle message sending from the server to an individual client.
-- Broadcast messages from one user to all others and update the chat history.
+- Broadcast messages from one user to all other users in the chat.
 - Ensure that the server updates its list of connected clients properly when a client disconnects.
 - On the client side, implement the functionality to listen for and display new messages from the server.
 - Start the client-side message receiver when a user enters the chat.